umairda/video-portal/README.md

  ### Sass/CSS

  - Grunt was used to compile Sass SCSS files into a single style.css stylesheet
- - I have included my package.json which resides in the folder below client

  ### 3rd Party Packages

  - jk-rating-stars was used with the appearance slightly modified to implement the star rating system
- - infinite-scroll was used to implement the lazy loading feature.
-The page controller maintains an array containing the number of videos loaded on each scroll